ErHaWeb/klaro_consent_manager/Documentation/Compatibility/Index.rst

         - `^8.2 || ^8.3 || ^8.4 || ^8.5`
         - `8.2.0-8.5.99`

 TYPO3 v13 and v14 use the same extension code path.
-Site Sets, Site Settings, PSR-15 middleware, PSR-14 event listeners, the Fluid ViewHelper namespace, and the TypoScript condition provider are available in both supported TYPO3 major versions.
+The :ref:`Site Set and Site Settings <configuration-site-set>`, PSR-15 middleware, PSR-14 event listeners, the Fluid ViewHelper namespace, and the TypoScript condition provider are available in both supported TYPO3 major versions.

 Backend module names
 ====================